hIPPYlib-MUQ: A Bayesian Inference Software Framework for Integration of Data with Complex Predictive Models under Uncertainty: The Bayesian inference framework

 \subsection{Infinite-dimensional Bayesian inverse problems}

-The objective of the inverse problem is to determine an unknown input parameter field $\ipar$ that would give rise to given observational (or experimental) data $\obs$ by means of a (physics-based) mathematical model.
-In other words, given $\obs \in \mathbb{R}^q$, we seek to infer $\ipar \in \iparspace$ (here, $\iparspace$ is an infinite-dimensional Hilbert space of functions defined on a domain $\D \subset \mathbb{R}^d$) such that
+The objective of the inverse problem is to determine an unknown input parameter field $\ipar$ that would give rise to given observational (or experimental) noisy data $\obs$ by means of a (physics-based) mathematical model.
+In other words, given $\obs \in \mathbb{R}^q$, we seek to infer $\ipar \in \iparspace$ such that

-where $\ff: \iparspace \to \mathbb{R}^q$ is the {\it parameter-to-observable} map that predicts observations from a given parameter $m$ through a forward mathematical model.
+where $\ff: \iparspace \to \mathbb{R}^q$ is the {\it parameter-to-observable} map that predicts observations from a given parameter $m$ through a forward mathematical model, and $\iparspace$ is an infinite-dimensional Hilbert space of functions defined on a domain $\D \subset \mathbb{R}^d$.
 Note that the evaluation of this map involves solving the forward PDE model given $m$, followed by extracting the observations from the solution of the forward problem.
+In what follows, we assume that the forward equation residual is continuously Fr\'echet-differentiable and its Jacobian a continuous linear operator with continuous inverse~\citep{GhattasWillcox21}.

 In the Bayesian approach, the inverse problem is framed as a statistical inference problem.
-The uncertain parameter $\ipar$ and the observational data $\obs$ are deemed as random variables and the solution is a conditional probability distribution that represents level of confidence in the estimation of the parameter given the data.
-The approach combines a {\it prior model} reflecting our knowledge of the parameter before the data is acquired, and a {\it likelihood model} measuring how likely an input parameter field would result in the data.
+The uncertain parameter $\ipar$ and the observational data $\obs$ are deemed as random variables and the solution is a conditional probability distribution $\mupost (\ipar | \obs)$ that represents level of confidence in the estimation of the parameter given the data.
+The approach combines a {\it prior model} reflecting our prior knowledge or assumptions about the parameters before data are acquired, and a {\it likelihood model} representing the probability that a given set of parameters might give rise to the observed data.

-Using the Radon-Nikodym derivative~\citep{Williams1991} of the posterior measure $\mupost$ with respect to the prior measure $\muprior$, Bayes' theorem in infinite dimensions is stated as
+Using the Radon-Nikodym derivative~\citep{Williams1991} of the posterior measure $\mupost (\ipar)$ with respect to the prior measure $\muprior (\ipar)$, Bayes' theorem in infinite dimensions is stated as

 where $\like$ denotes the likelihood function.
-For detailed conditions under which the posterior measure is well defined, we refer the reader to~\citet{Stuart10}.
+For detailed conditions under which the posterior measure is well-defined, we refer the reader to~\citet{Stuart10}.

-For the construction of the likelihood function, we restrict our attention to additive noise models.
-Noise may stem from measurement uncertainties and/or modeling errors.
-In this work, we assume that the noise is mutually independent of the parameter $m$, and can be modeled as a Gaussian random variable $\vec{\eta} \in \mathbb{R}^q$ with zero mean and covariance matrix $\ncov \in \mathbb{R}^{q \times q}$, i.e.,